Adron/adrons-ecosystem/blog-posts/03-Migrations.md

 * Shipping changes with application through automation and related efforts.
 * Using multiple applications with a database, or multiple databases with an application, or multiple databases with multiple applications interlined across each other.

-Check out the references at the end of this blog entry for even further material to read about Evolutionary Database Design.
+Check out the references at the end of this blog entry for further material to read about Evolutionary Database Design.

 ### My 2 Cents on Evolutionary Database Design